Is plug-in solar worth it for your home?

 How it works

-We resolve your postcode against Ordnance Survey data, ray-trace the surrounding buildings from Environment Agency LIDAR, then ask PVGIS for an annual yield given the shading we found.
-Your address isn't stored — only a hashed key for caching.
+We resolve your address against open address data (OpenStreetMap), ray-trace the surrounding buildings from LIDAR — Environment Agency for England and Welsh Government / NRW for Wales, with an honest clear-horizon fallback elsewhere — then ask PVGIS for an annual yield given the shading we found.
+We have no database — your address isn't stored.

 Modelling shading and yield.